Experienced Attorneys Fighting Against Wage And Hour Violations

 Act Quickly To Get Experienced Help

 The state of California provides two to four years for employees to file wage and hour claims.
 If you do not meet these deadlines, you may not obtain financial compensation.
-Moon & Yang, APC, can ensure that you meet these deadlines.
+Our attorneys at Moon Law Group, PC can ensure that you meet these deadlines.
+To schedule your free, confidential consultation at our Los Angeles office, call us at 213-232-3128, or send us an email.